My Experience: Connecting Endometriosis and Ehlers-Danlos Syndrome

 I have put together a list of links from my website which should be a good place to start:

-2. Joint taping: //allthingsendometriosis.com/using-kinesiology-taping-ehlers-danlos-syndrome/
+2. Joint taping: http://allthingsendometriosis.com/using-kinesiology-taping-ehlers-danlos-syndrome/

-3. Natural pain management: //allthingsendometriosis.com/endometriosis-and-adenomyosis-natural-pain-relief-my-journey/
+3. Natural pain management: http://allthingsendometriosis.com/endometriosis-and-adenomyosis-natural-pain-relief-my-journey/

-4. Diet: //allthingsendometriosis.com/my-diet-for-endometriosis-ehlers-danlos-syndrome/
+4. Diet: http://allthingsendometriosis.com/my-diet-for-endometriosis-ehlers-danlos-syndrome/

 5. Eco-friendly menstrual hygiene products (in case you’re looking for more natural options.
-I have a lot of heavy bleeding with my endo so regular sanitary options would cause rashes and with EDS skin tends to be more sensitive): //allthingsendometriosis.com/eco-friendly-menstrual-products/
+I have a lot of heavy bleeding with my endo so regular sanitary options would cause rashes and with EDS skin tends to be more sensitive): http://allthingsendometriosis.com/eco-friendly-menstrual-products/

 Please please remember, no two patients are the same even if they have the same medical conditions on paper but all our bodies respond to everything we go through differently – which is why maintaining a balance between both the physical and mental side is important.